Malawi

 Merck Foundation is transforming the Patient care landscape and making history together with their partners in Africa, Asia, and beyond, through:

-- 2400+ Scholarships provided by Merck Foundation for healthcare providers from 52 Countries in 44 critical and underserved medical specialties.
+- 2500+ Scholarships provided by Merck Foundation for doctors from 52 Countries in more than 44 critical and underserved medical specialties.

 Merck Foundation is also creating a culture shift and breaking the silence about a wide range of social and health issues in Africa and underserved communities through:

-- 3700+ Media Representatives from more than 35 countries trained by Merck Foundation to raise awareness about different social and health issues
+- 3700+ Media Persons from more than 35 countries trained to better raise awareness about different social and health issues

-- 8 Different Awards launched annually for best media coverage, film, song and fashion
+- 8 Different Awards launched annually for best media coverage, fashion designers, films, and songs

 - Around 30 songs to address health and social issues, by local singers across Africa

-- 9 Children's Storybooks in four languages - English, French, Portuguese and Swahili
+- 9 Children's Storybooks in three languages - English, French, and Portuguese

-- 6 Awareness Animation films in five languages - English, French, Portuguese, Spanish and Swahili to raise awareness about breaking infertility stigma, supporting girl education and prevention and early detection of Diabetes, Hypertension & Cancer
+- 6 Awareness Animation films in five languages - English, French, Portuguese, Spanish and Swahili to raise awareness about prevention and early detection of Diabetes & Hypertension and supporting girl education.

 - Pan African TV Program "Our Africa by Merck Foundation” addressing Social and Health Issues in Africa through “Fashion and ART with Purpose” Community

-- 1040+ Scholarships provided annually to high performing but under-privileged African schoolgirls from 18 countries, to empower them to reach their full potential
+- 1040+ Scholarships provided to high performing but under-privileged African schoolgirls to empower them to complete their studies

 Contact: